-- i) The vehicles shall be classified with the one place first which has covered the required distance in the shortest time or completed the longest distance in the allowed time, with all penalties taken into account. - ii) Unless the regulations provide otherwise, the sole method used for the absolute overall classification will be as follows: To be classified as a finisher, a motor vehicle/motorcycle must have completed not less than two- thirds of the distance of the race under its own power.
-For lap events, the two-thirds shall be calculated by rounding off to the nearest lap. iii) When a race is run in more than one part, the winner is the driver and/or vehicle, who/which: - iii) When a race is run in more than one part, the winner is the driver and/or vehicle who/which: - a) completes the total prescribed distance in the least total time, or - b) completes the greatest total distance in the prescribed total time.
+- The vehicles shall be classified with the one place first which has covered the required distance in the shortest time or completed the longest distance in the allowed time, with all penalties taken into account. - ii) Unless the regulations provide otherwise, the sole method used for the absolute overall classification will be as follows: To be classified as a finisher, a motor vehicle/motorcycle must have completed not less than two- thirds of the distance of the race under its own power.
+For lap events, the two-thirds shall be calculated by rounding off to the nearest lap. - iii) When a race is run in more than one part, the winner is the driver and/or vehicle who/which: - a) completes the total prescribed distance in the least total time, or - b) completes the greatest total distance in the prescribed total time.
 In the case of a tie the classification achieved in the various facets will be considered to determine the overall classification.